trevortomesh/LLM-Guide/README.md

 > chat.openai.com. chat.openai.com

 ## 4) Understanding First
 The entire purpose of a university education is to learn *how to think*.
 Therefore, to appropriately use a tool like ChatGPT, it is critical that you first seek to understand the concepts behind the solutions.
-LLM's are useful for giving detailed explanations and may be used not only to generate solutions, but to aide in the understanding of these solutions.
+LLM's are useful for giving detailed explanations and may be used not only to generate solutions but to aid in the understanding of these solutions.
 This may take a little prompt engineering.
 For example, you might simply ask ChatGPT the following:

-> Write me an algorithm in python that finds clusters of data.
+> Write me an algorithm in Python that finds clusters of data.

 To which it will respond with just a code listing.
 However, if you want to understand how the algorithm works, you might try this prompt:

-> Write me an algorithm in python that finds clusters of data.
+> Write me an algorithm in Python that finds clusters of data.
 Explain the program step-by-step like a tutor so I can understand the fundamental concepts behind the algorithm.

 This will give you a detailed explanation of the algorithm.
 You can always ask follow-up questions if you are still unsure.